jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 Flow state is definitely fun.
 I don’t deny that.
 But I feel there’s more than one way to achieve flow.
 Once you get comfortable with TDD, then you start to get into the flow once more.
 The __Red-Green-Refactor__ TDD cycle is constantly adding new code for specified behavior that’s confirmed at the touch of a button.
 And once legacy code (blog TBD) has enough test scaffolding confirming its behavior, then you can fly through refactoring confidently.

 I think automated tests made me faster.
-I didn’t have to set and contemplate every change to convince myself that it worked.
+I didn’t have to pause and contemplate every change to convince myself that it worked.
 My test suite would do that for me in seconds rather than me having to spend minutes thinking about what I had just updated.

 # Tests Require More Maintenance Than The Code
 I experienced this.
 My initial attempts at automated testing were brittle.
 They stopped working a few weeks after their initial creation.
 I tried to keep them up to date to match the implementation, but it became too much effort, and I abandoned them.